Check if you can record goods in your own records and give HMRC the information up to 175 days later.

 - directly from import

-- from a customs special procedure (for example customs warehousing)
+- from a customs special procedure in Great Britain (for example customs warehousing)

 Transitional simplified procedures